omicscodeathon/neurovar/README.md

 The dataset corresponds to RNA sequencing data (Expression profiling by high throughput sequencing) from the peripheral blood mononuclear cells (PBMC) from healthy donors and Amyotrophic Lateral Sclerosis (ALS) patients.
 The expression analysis shows that only one ALS biomarker is differentially expressed which is TUBA4A gene, a biomarker of ALS type 22.
 TUBA4A is a protein-coding gene inherited in autosomal dominant mode.

+## Demonstration

+Demonstration data are provided : https://github.com/omicscodeathon/neurovar/blob/main/demonstration_data.rar

+This data will guide you to organize your data correctly and could be used to test the tool.

+A step by step case study is provided in : https://sites.google.com/view/neurovar/documentation

 ## License:

 Artistic license 2.0

 ## Contact